cysouw/diathesis/text/c03_prepositions.md

 ## Alternations without diathesis

 Alternations without diathesis do not exist by definition for 'bare' alternations as discussed in this chapter.
-This chapter discusses alternations that are only recognizable by the fact that there is a diathesis, without any other linguistic indication of the valency alternation.
+This chapter discusses alternations that are only recognisable by the fact that there is a diathesis, without any other linguistic indication of the valency alternation.
 In other chapters this category will be well represented.

 ## Diatheses with subject demotion